ufukty/gohandlers/docs/reference/core-concepts/README.md

 # 🧶 Core Concepts

-Understand the foundational principles behind **gohandlers**, including how it covers request/response bindings, validation, handler listing, client generation, and mocking—so you can design your APIs in alignment with its core abstractions.
+Understand the foundational principles behind **Gohandlers**, including how it covers request/response bindings, validation, handler listing, client generation, and mocking—so you can design your APIs in alignment with its core abstractions.

 ---